Breeze/northwind-demo/STEPS.md

 creating the sample database.
 The sample database we will use is a subset of the classic Microsoft sample db, "Northwind".

+There are scripts to create an instance of the Northwind db for MS SQL Server, MySQL, Postgres, and SQLite.

-See the README in the [dbscripts](./NorthwindCore/dbscripts) directory and follow the instructions there to create your Northwind database.
+See the [README](./dbscripts/README.md) in the [dbscripts](./dbscripts) directory and follow the instructions there to create your Northwind database.

 Then come back here for the next steps.